Study Abroad Handbook

 7. Health Insurance.

 It is absolutely essential that you have comprehensive health insurance while abroad.
 Ask your family to obtain written confirmation that your health insurance policy provides coverage in your country.
-The optional Bates insurance that many families subscribe to provides such coverage.
+The Bates insurance that many families subscribe to provides such coverage.
 If you have questions about coverage, please call Ms. Doris Ducharme, the insurance specialist in the Bates Health Center (207-786-6199) or consult the Cross Insurance Company web pages for Bates (Click on “College Health”).
 Several companies specialize in student insurance abroad, including CMI Insurance Worldwide, Cultural Insurance Services International and HTH Worldwide.
 Take your policy number and the company’s address, regular telephone number, etc. with you.
 (800, 888, and other toll-free numbers do not work from overseas.)
+You will need to pay upfront for all medical services received while abroad and then submit a claim for reimbursement.

 Emergency Assistance.
-Many programs automatically enroll their students in an Emergency Assistance insurance policy.
+Many programs include an emergency assistance policy which provides emergency medical advice, assistance and, if needed,evacuation to better medical facilities.
 You should establish whether or not you are covered by such a policy and, if you are, put the key contact information into your cell phone.
 If your program does not provide emergency assistance, you should use one of the policies below.

 8. Safety and Travel Precautions.